Terms & Conditions

-1.1 These terms form the basis of the agreement between Plasterboard Finishing Ltd (PBF) and The Client.
+1.1 These terms form the basis of the agreement between PBF Ltd (PBF) and The Client.
 If there are inconsistencies between this and any other agreement the terms of this agreement prevail.
 These terms apply until such time as a new written agreement is signed.

 2.1 “Work” means painting, plastering or associated services completed by PBF.

 2.2 “Client” is the party who enters into an agreement with PBF for the provision of work detailed in this proposal.
 A Client includes any representative of The Client.